Christian-Nja/memory/README.md

 You will find the executable inside the folder: run `$ ./memory --help`

-Alternatively you can create a debian package running inside the build folder with `$ cpack` and install it with `$ dpkg -i <memory_deb_package>` Check the CMakeLists.txt files to change the folders where the libraries, object files, exec... will be installed.
+Alternatively you can create a debian package running inside the build folder `$ cpack` and installing it with `$ dpkg -i <memory_deb_package>`

 ** ATTENTION **
 You still need to manually change the path to command db.